mastodon/redis_namespace_migration/README.md

 The difference lies in where to migrate redis keys to.

-### Case 1: Keep redis Database, Only Remove Namespace
+### Case 1: Keep Redis Database, Only Remove Namespace

 Redis namespaces were introduced to share a single redis database with other applications.
 In the most simple case, you do not (or no longer)